Statement Design Concepts

 Once you’ve developed your “why” (your look), you require your “how.”
 These seven principles constitute the “secret sauce” designers employ to ensure a space is absolutely right.
 These are the most essential interior design tips you’ll ever learn.

-- Space & Layout: This is your foundation.
+1. Space & Layout: This is your foundation.
 Think about “flow.”
 How do you actually move through the room?
-Function must come first, especially for small house design ideas, where every inch counts.
+Function must come first, especially in small house design, where every inch counts.

-- Lighting: It creates the entire ambiance.
-You need a mix: ambient (your overall lighting), Task (directional lighting to read or to cook with), and accent (light to accentuate artwork or highlight).
+2. Lighting: It creates the entire ambiance.
+You need a mix: ambient (your overall lighting), task (directional lighting for reading or cooking), and accent (lighting to highlight artwork or other features).

-- Color: Color is pure emotion.
-A simple palette of three (a dominant, a secondary, & an accent) creates harmony.
+3. Color: Color is pure emotion.
+A simple palette of three (a dominant, a secondary & an accent) creates harmony.

-- Texture & Pattern: It gives a space life.
-Combine various textures, such as a soft sofa, a thick knit afghan,& a plush velvet pillow, to prevent a one-dimensional appearance.
+4. Texture & Pattern: It gives a space life.
+Combine various textures, such as a soft sofa, a thick knit afghan, & a plush velvet pillow, to prevent a one-dimensional appearance.

 Smart Design: Budgeting for Beauty & Function